 AeroBand Foot Sensors

 For drummers, the Aeroband ‘Pocket Guitar’ product actually acts as foot sensors for PocketDrum (I was a little confused about this at first!).
 They allow you to control the hi-hat and the bass drum.
-You can either play one bass drum and one hi-hat or two bass drums.

 If possible, I recommended that you get the PocketGuitar foot pedals as well.
 Using it in conjunction with the drumsticks not only makes the experience more fun, it also allows you to better replicate the sensation of using a hi-hat and foot pedal of a drum set.